pranav-gopalkrishna/cybersecurity-foundations/managing-security-risks/nist-rmf.md

 ---

-I.e. select what to reference and what refences to update.
+I.e. select what to reference and what references to update.

 # 4. Implement
 Implement security and privacy plans for the organisation.